isomerpages/moe-blangahrisepri/index.md

       description: If you have been inspired by an English Teacher in BRPS, nominate him / her for the Inspiring Teacher of English Award 2024 today.
   - infopic:
+      title: Total Defence Day 2024
+      subtitle: HIGHLIGHTS
+      button: Click here to read more
+      alt: Image alt text
+      image: /images/2024 Photos/TDD 2024/WhatsApp_Image_2024_03_01_at_10_53_28.jpg
+      url: /highlights/2024/total-defence-day2024//
+      description: On 6th February, our Blangnites commemorated Total Defence Day.
+It is crucial for our students to be prepared, vigilant, and knowledgeable
+  - infopic:
       title: "Building Towers and Teamwork: A Recess Success Story!"
       button: Click Here to read more
       url: /highlights/2024/building-towers-and-teamwork/